austinbnetworking/laravel-cheat-book/laravel/blade/extending-templates.md

 To extend that code in another template, use the `@extends` & `@section` directives.

 - The `@extends` directive takes a name parameter that should match the file name of the base template. (`layout.blade.php` is `layout`)
-- The `@section` is a wrapper directive and takes a name parameter that should match the section made with our `@yield` directive in the base template.
+- The `@section` is a wrapper and takes a name parameter that should match the section made with our `@yield` directive.

-File: `/resources/views/listings.blade.php`

 ```blade
 @extends('layout')